Highlights

 Where to Watch A Lot of Sorrow (2013)

-Want to behold the glory that is 'A Lot of Sorrow' on your TV, phone, or tablet?
-Searching for a streaming service to buy, rent, download, or view the Ragnar Kjartansson-directed movie via subscription can be difficult, so we here at Moviefone want to do the heavy lifting.
+Eager to watch 'A Lot of Sorrow' from the comfort of your living room?
+Hunting down a streaming service to buy, rent, download, or view the Ragnar Kjartansson-directed movie via subscription can be tricky, so we here at Moviefone want to take the pressure off.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'A Lot of Sorrow' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'A Lot of Sorrow' right now, here are some particulars about the music flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'A Lot of Sorrow' on each platform when they are available.
+Now, before we get into the various whats and wheres of how you can watch 'A Lot of Sorrow' right now, here are some details about the music flick.